How persecuted Christians in North Korea survive

 Belief in the Kim family is reinforced by the requirement that every North Korean citizen think about them, bow to them and speak of them every day.
 There are about 50,000 monuments to honor the Kim family across the country to facilitate this “worship.”

-Morning to evening, every North Korean is subject to indoctrination through television, radio, newspapers and even loudspeakers.
-Even for the secret Christians, there is simply no escape from the message that North Korea is ruled by a god from the Kim family.
+Morning to evening, every North Korean is subject to indoctrination through television, radio, newspapers, and even loudspeakers.
+Even for the secret believers, being a Christian in North Korea means there is simply no escape from the message that North Korea is ruled by a god from the Kim family.

 North Korean children are taken from their parents at age 2 and put into state nurseries.
 Their earliest memories are hearing that Kim Il-Sung is the eternal god, and the entire Kim family are also deities.
 The first words they are taught to say are, “Thank you, Father Kim Il-Sung.”